 Oftentimes, these folks aren’t even in the business school.
-They can’t show you how to incorporate business content into your presentations – tools like the SWOT, value chain analysis, financial analysis, PEST, Competitive Intelligence, and such like.
+They can’t show you how to incorporate business content into your presentations – things like the SWOT, value chain analysis, financial analysis, PEST, Five Forces, and such like.

-And on occasion, professors in your business can seem indifferent to this business ritual.
+And on occasion, professors in your business courses demonstrate the same malaise that plagues business at-large.

 Boring, dull, numbing . . . all of this is equated wrongly with “serious.”
-We get the bad business presentation as the standard.
+Consequently, we get the bad business presentation as the standard.

 Busy slides with tiny letters.

 Aimless and endless talking with seemingly no point.